Unit of length

-A unit of length refers to any arbitrarily chosen and accepted reference standard for measurement of length.
+A unit of length is any arbitrarily chosen and accepted reference standard for measurement of length.
 The most common units in modern use are the metric units, used in every country globally.
 In the United States the U.S. customary units are also in use.
 British Imperial units are still used for some purposes in the United Kingdom and some other countries.
 The metric system is sub-divided into SI and non-SI units.

 Metric system

 SI

+Comparison of four common measures of geographic length.

-The base unit in the International System of Units (SI) is the meter, defined as "the length of the path travelled by light in vacuum during a time interval of 1/299792458 seconds."
+The base unit in the International System of Units (SI) is the metre, defined as "the length of the path travelled by light in vacuum during a time interval of 1/299792458 seconds."
 It is approximately equal to 1.0936 yards.
-Other SI units are derived from the meter by adding prefixes, as in millimeter or kilometer, thus producing systematic decimal multiples and submultiples of the base unit that span many orders of magnitude.
-For example, a kilometer is 1000 meters.
+Other SI units are derived from the metre by adding prefixes, as in millimetre or kilometre, thus producing systematic decimal multiples and submultiples of the base unit that span many orders of magnitude.
+For example, a kilometre is 1000 metre.

 Non-SI

-In the centimeter–gram–second system of units, the basic unit of length is the centimeter, or 1/100 of a meter.
+In the centimetre–gram–second system of units, the basic unit of length is the centimetre, or 1/100 of a metre.

-Other non-SI units are derived from decimal multiples of the meter.
+Other non-SI units are derived from decimal multiples of the metre.